abinit/abinit/doc/mkdocs-tutorials/paral_moldyn.md

 restart the calculation at your convenience by using the input variable [[restartxf]].

 The input file tmoldyn_01.in is an example of a file that contains data for a molecular dynamics simulation using the isokinetic ensemble for aluminum.

+{% dialog tests/tutoparal/Input/tmoldyn_01.in %}

 Open the tmoldyn_01.in file and look at it carefully.
 The unit cell is defined at the end.
 It is a 2x2x2 fcc supercell containing 32 atoms of Al. [[ionmov]] is set to 12 for the isokinetic ensemble, and since [[ntime]] is set to 50, ABINIT will carry on 50 time steps of molecular dynamics.
 The calculation will